Beard & Glasses VR was founded over a kishka and gravy and some #19’s at Langer's Deli in Los Angeles in June 2015.

 Rory had fought pterodactyls on an M.C.
 Escher style chessboard while wearing a 15 pound headset in "Dactyl Nightmare" during the first coming of VR in the '90s.
 In 2015, he was given a taste of the second coming of VR by friends from the L.A. black box theater scene, who had just formed one of the first VR production companies.

 Josh had experienced the seminal ethnographic VR documentary “Herders” by Felix & Paul at the Sundance Film Festival, where he was premiering the animated series he lead produced with the Duplass Brothers, "Animals.," which would soon sell for two seasons to HBO.

-In the past year Beard & Glasses has produced VR content for major commercial and non-profit brands; released a series of 360° short doc portraits of Los Angeles' first Public Art Biennial promoting conservation of the L.A.
-River; and completed their first narrative shorts for the 2017 festival circuit.
+In the past year Beard & Glasses has produced VR content for major commercial and non-profit brands; released a series of 360° short doc portraits of Los Angeles' first Public Art Biennial promoting water conservation and artist profiles for the Institute of Contemporary Art Los Angeles.
 Their development slate includes 360° docu-series, animation, genre pieces, and various interactive experiences.

 JOSH POLON is an independent filmmaker and producer.
 His documentary work has screened at Toronto International, SXSW, True/False, DOC NYC and Hot Docs, and been featured by Vimeo Staff Picks and Dazed & Confused Magazine.
 As a producer, he has worked with the Duplass Brothers since 2009 and most recently lead produced "Animals.," the independent animated series that premiered at Sundance 2015 and sold to HBO.